jimwitte/baserowapi/docsrc/filefields.rst

 Uploading Files
 ---------------

 You can upload files to Baserow either from a local source or directly from a URL.
-After uploading, remember to use the `.update()` method to save the changed row to the server:
+After uploading, use the `.update()` method to save the changed row to the server:

 .. code-block:: python